Estate Planning Essentials For Parents

 NOMINATE A GUARDIAN

-One of the most important features of an estate plan is the ability to nominate a guardian for your minor children.
-This guardian would care of your children if something were to happen to you and the other parent.
+An essential feature of an estate plan is the ability to nominate a guardian for your minor children.
+This guardian would care for your children if something were to happen to you and the other parent.

 The person you select as your children’s guardian would ultimately raise your children.
 That person would also be a primary source of support for them during a difficult time.
 Thus, you and the other parent will want to consider several factors.
 Will your children have to relocate to a different school district?
 Can the potential guardian financially care for your children?
 Do you expect the potential guardian to remain in good health until your children turn 18-years-old?
 Perhaps the most relevant factor to consider is whether the person would want to take on the role.
 Have an honest and realistic conversation with the person you are considering.